isomerpages/moe-deyisec/_others/Straits Times School Pocket Money Fund.md

 e.
 Is not concurrently receiving school pocket money from another STSPMF disbursing agency or receiving monthly school pocket money from other schemes, excluding MOE FAS; and <br>
 f.
 Has not been a STSPMF beneficiary for 24 months for the whole schooling years of primary and secondary school and 48 months for post-secondary school.

-The closing date to submit the application to the school’s General Office is 9 September 2022 (Friday).
+The closing date to submit the application to the school’s General Office is 14 February 2023 (Tuesday).

 [STSPMF Application Form](/files/Annex%20A%20-%202022%20STSPMF%20Application%20Form%20for%20schools%20REVISED%202023%20Cycle%201.pdf) <br>
 [Income Declaration Form](/files/Annex%20B%20-%20Income%20declaration%20form_2022%20REVISED%202023%20Cycle%201.pdf)